Mark Radcliffe (radio broadcaster): Television

 Radcliffe presented a live music TV programme, The White Room, for four series on Channel 4 from 11 June 1994 to 23 August 1996, and has regularly appeared in both Channel 4 and the BBC's coverage of the Glastonbury Festival, as well as the latter's broadcasts from the Cambridge Folk Festival.
+He made a guest appearance as himself in CITV show Children's Ward in 1997.

+On Thursday 10 July 1997, he presented a 15-week series entitled 'Schools Challenge' on Granada, for schools in the Manchester area, with a set like University Challenge.
+He was a huge fan of University Challenge in the 1970s.

 Along with Marc Riley, he presented a music-based quiz programme, Pop Upstairs Downstairs, for the BBC/Flextech digital TV channel UK Play in 1999 and 2000.
 He also presented the BBC One football retrospective show Match of the Nineties, which aired in summer 1999.
 In 2006, he won the ITV singing competition Stars in Their Eyes with an appearance portraying The Pogues front-man Shane MacGowan singing "The Irish Rover".
 In 2009, he took over from Steve Wright as the presenter of Top of the Pops 2.
 He presented the BBC Four documentary The Richest Songs in the World, which counted down the 10 most successful songs of all time in terms of money earned.

 The Shirehorses were due to appear in an episode of the sitcom Phoenix Nights as the folk band Half a Shilling, but had concerns about the potentially racist content of the part they were to play.
 They were replaced at the last minute by Tim Healy.

 In 2014, Radcliffe was the narrator of BBC One's Call the Council.

 In 2021, he presented Live from the Edge, a 13-part music series shown on Showcase TV (Sky channel 191) from Edge Recording Studio, with performances by bands like The Sherlocks, Sea Fever and The Lottery Winners.
 Radcliffe was also one of a number of music experts hired by Viacom International Studios UK, to comment on the best selling chart hits of the 1980s and 1990s, for a number of Friday night music countdowns on Channel 5 (with the shows being known under various titles such as Greatest Hits of the 80s, or Britain's Biggest 90s Hits).

 Writing

-Radcliffe wrote the autobiographical Showbusiness: The Diary of a Rock 'N' Roll Nobody; a critically acclaimed history of his attempts at a career as a musician, including his exploits with Shirehorses.
+Radcliffe wrote the autobiographical Showbusiness: The Diary of a Rock 'N' Roll Nobody (1999); a critically acclaimed history of his attempts at a career as a musician, including his exploits with Shirehorses.
 His novel Northern Sky, based around a folk music club in an imaginary Northern English city, was published in 2005.
 A book of anecdotes about his life and career, Thank You For the Days was published in 2009.
 Another memoir, Reelin' in the Years, was published in 2011.
 Crossroads: In Search of the Moments that Changed Music, a "personal journey" through music history, was published in September 2019.